LinuxForHealth/health-patterns/microservices/terminology/README.md

 If pv.path is set `""` then the service will operate in memory-only mode.

-In `/src/main/resources/application.properties`, ensure that `quarkus.container-image.group` is set to your docker username, 'quarkus.kubernetes.name' is set to the desired service name, and `quarkus.kubernetes.mounts.mappings.path` is also set to the correct persistent volume path.
+In `/src/main/resources/application.properties`, ensure that `quarkus.container-image.group` is set to your docker username, `quarkus.kubernetes.name` is set to the desired service name, and `quarkus.kubernetes.mounts.mappings.path` is also set to the correct persistent volume path.

 From the project root, run: